i1Cps/boids/README.md

 ## ➤ :floppy_disk: Key Project File Description

-*  The `main.ts` file is the entry point for the A* search algorithm maze demonstration, responsible for initializing the scene, camera, and controls, managing the animation loop, and handling user interactions.
+* The [`main.js`](code/main.js) file initializes the 3D flock simulation with Boids.
+It runs the principles of alignment, cohesion, and separation on each boid every frame.
+Key functionalities include creating a scene, camera, and renderer, handling user input for enabling/disabling principles and boid movement, and updating the simulation's state.
+The code also manages the insertion of Boids into the Quad-tree.
-* The `maze.ts` file encapsulates the core logic for generating and managing the maze within the demonstration.
-It includes methods for setting up the maze grid, creating it, and managing its state.
+*  The [`boidAgent.js`](code/boidAgent.js) file represents individual boids in a 3D flock simulation.
+Each boid's behaviour is governed by principles of alignment, cohesion, and separation.
+The class handles boid movement, rotation, and interaction with neighbouring Boids using quad-tree spatial partitioning for efficient performance.
-* The `mazeCell.ts` class represents the logic for individual cells in the maze.
-It contains various properties and methods to manage the state and appearance of each cell.
+*  The [`quadTree.js`](code/quadTree.js) file defines a spatial data structure for efficient region-based querying of objects.
+It subdivides a given area into quadrants and organises objects within these quadrants.
+Key functions include insertion, finding objects within a specified range, and dividing the area into smaller quadrants when needed.
+Has complexity O(nlogn), read more [here](https://en.wikipedia.org/wiki/Quadtree).
-* The `AStarMazeSolver` class is responsible for implementing the A* algorithm to solve a maze.
+*  The [`keyBoardInputs.js`](code/keyBoardInputs.js) file is a simple logger for keyboard inputs.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#coffee-buy-me-a-coffee)